Narsapuram-Mamatha/airtribe-BE-assignments/news-aggregator/README.md

 ###### Highlights
 * Hashing of password has been implemented.
 * All fields are marked as important.
-* All the users data is maintained in the data folder.
+* All the users data is maintained in the data folder in Users.json file.
 Example:
 ![image](https://github.com/Narsapuram-Mamatha/airtribe-BE-assignments/assets/149604307/86c8856f-2f11-4883-b51f-519b93dacff7)